Terms and Conditions

 - No private vehicles will be used.

 - YMCA has detailed and well-structured behaviour management strategies and processes in place, reflecting our safeguarding code of conduct and requirements.
-These are available to view in centre.
+These are available to view at the programme.

 - For any behaviour displaying an immediate and/or significant risk to the child, other children, staff and/or property, YMCA may request immediate collection of the child and review ongoing placement within the YMCA service/programme.